 Computational and data science research to enable discoveries in fundamental physics

 IRIS-HEP is a software institute funded by the National Science Foundation.
-It aims to develop the state-of-the-art software cyberinfrastructure required for the challenges of data intensive scientific research at the High Luminosity Large Hadron Collider (HL-LHC) at CERN, and other planned HEP experiments of the 2020’s.
+It is developing state-of-the-art software cyberinfrastructure required for the challenges of data intensive scientific research at the High Luminosity Large Hadron Collider (HL-LHC) at CERN, and other planned HEP experiments of the 2020’s.
 These facilities are discovery machines which aim to understand the fundamental building blocks of nature and their interactions.
 Full Overview

 News and Featured Stories: